matteozullo/PMAP4061/project.md

 ## Description

 In this project, you will be working in teams of three to four.
 You will craft a six-month response plan to **tackle the COVID-19 outbreak in February 2020 leading into the Fall**.
 You will deliver your final projects in four installments as detailed out in the section below.<br>
-The final report will follow the structure most commonly used for policy report including an *Introduction*, a *Background* section, the *Policy Recommendations*, the *Conclusions*, and an *Appendix* (optional).
-The deliverable is also broken out in four subdeliverables although they do not match the four sections to the final report.
+The final report will follow the structure most commonly used for policy reports including an *Introduction*, a *Background* section, the *Policy Recommendations*, the *Conclusions*, and an *Appendix* (optional).
+The deliverable is also broken out into four subdeliverables although they do not match the four sections to the final report.
 Effectively, the *Conclusions* is not a place for you to add new materials but a place for you to restate and summarize the content of the write-up.
 This is the section where consumers of your report will likely get their eyes on first, so you really want to make it a stand out.

 The value you bring as a policy analyst is manifold:
 * You critically examine qualitative and quantitative evidence from a variety of sources.